 Animals can talk.
 They can also plot, organize, and form militant groups to retaliate against the threat of oppressive human treatment.
 This book challenges us to reconsider how we treat creatures and takes us to some very interesting places by twisting our perspective on life.
 Densely written and organized into a mammoth tome, this book leaves an impression on the reader (don't have to hit you over the head for that) which is not to be missed.

-These are just five examples, but you really cannot go wrong at AdHouse.
+These are just five examples, but you really cannot go wrong with AdHouse Books.
 The work will challenge you and elevate your expectations of comics and really, is there more we could ask for from a publisher?
-Thank you Chris!
+Thank you, Chris!
 I look forward to what comes next.